min69u/Reforestation/README.md

-## Don't buy flowers at a monastery.
-Because only you can prevent florist friars.
+## What do you call a fly without wings?
+A walk.